bitwig/bitwig-extensions/doc-source/Devine/VersaKey 25.md

 They control the 1-4 remote controls of the selected device.

-## Faders
+## Transport

-They control the 5-8 remote controls of the selected device.
+The transport controls are working as indicated on the buttons.